-- Farm to School information shared with school district families and the greater Sparta community through the Monroe County Schools on the Go social media sites including Facebook and a blog.
+- Farm to School information shared with school district families and the greater Sparta community through the Monroe County Schools on the Go social media sites.

 - Sparta High School agriculture students grow lettuce and tomatoes using Hydroponics.
 The lettuce and tomatoes are served to students through the nutritional services program on the salad bars.

-- A Harvest of the Month program featuring a different fruit or vegetable monthly.
+- Harvest of the Month program features a different fruit or vegetable monthly.
 This educational activity provides students with a taste and information on the particular produce.
-This generates an interest in local foods and promotes health eating practices that can last a lifetime.
+This generates an interest in local foods and promotes healthy eating practices that can last a lifetime.
 When children are interested in fruits and vegetables, it becomes difficult not to serve them at home.

 - A list of educational resources from local, state and national sources to help families learn more about Farm to School and Nutrition Education.

 - The Sparta Area School District Food Court Garden has been developed at Sparta High School, creating a purpose for the old tennis courts.
-The garden uses raised garden beds and food is harvested by volunteers for the school food service program, school district Food Pantry at Meadwoview School and enjoyed by those who volunteer.
-Fruits, vegetables and herbs typically grown in the garden are strawberries, tomatoes, cucumbers, radishes, dill, cilantro, beans, peppers, squash, and more.
+The garden uses raised garden beds and the food is harvested by volunteers for the school food service program, school district Food Pantry at Meadowview School and enjoyed by those who volunteer.
+The fruits, vegetables, and herbs that are typically grown in the garden are strawberries, tomatoes, cucumbers, radishes, dill, cilantro, beans, peppers, squash, and more.